 Other types of network project proposals may be submitted but all proposals must be approved.
-NOTE: If you have not come up with a good idea for a class project, please discuss this with me by June 10th.

-Due: July 15, 2003
+Due: November 10, 2009

-Due: August 5, 2003
+Due: December 18, 2009

-Project Due Dates:
+Project Due Dates

-Proposal Due: June 17, 2003
+Proposal Due: September 29, 2009

-Each project group must submit a typed project proposal.
-The proposal includes: an explanation of the project including expected outcomes, a description of the work to be carried out, resources needed to do the project, and a discussion of the value of the project relative to the research focus area and to the objectives of this course.
+Each project group should meet with me to discuss potential project ideas in the first three weeks of the course.
+Each group must submit a typed project proposal.
+The proposal includes: an explanation of the project including: expected outcomes, a description of the work to be carried out, resources needed to do the project, and a discussion of the value of the project relative to the research focus areas and to the objectives of this course.